Painting James Hardie Siding: One Coat or Two?

 Painting New Pre-Primed James Hardie Siding

 Technically, our preferred James Hardie siding is pre-primed with a high-quality coating straight from the factory.
 The 8.25-inch Cedar Mill textured planks of primed siding require a single coat of Sherwin Williams Resilience Exterior Latex Paint.
 This is important in our business where weather is famously unpredictable and installation time is of the essence.
 However, that single coat must be applied correctly and in sufficient thickness to deliver the best possible performance.
-To ensure that the proper amount of paint is delivered we measure it.
+We measure it to ensure that the proper amount of paint is delivered.
 We have many tools to measure paint thickness and surface conditions.
-That said, when one paints as often as we do, experience tells us when something is off, or the paint is not covering correctly.
+That said, when one paints as often as we do, experience tells us when something is off or the paint is not covering correctly.

 Repainting James Hardie Siding

-Repainting James Hardie siding and trim is required “maintenance” once the original coating begins to break down.
+Repainting James Hardie siding and trim requires “maintenance” once the original coating begins to break down.
 All paint breaks down eventually.
-Typically this natural degradation reveals itself as ”chalking” after years of punishing exposure to the Texas elements.
+Typically, this natural degradation reveals itself as ”chalking” after years of punishing exposure to the Texas elements.
 Once paint breaks down, it is essential to have the surface properly prepared and repainted as soon as possible.
-In this case, the number of coats or the application thickness will depend on the paint used and the quality of the Fiber Cement siding surface to be repainted.
+In this case, the number of coats or the application thickness depends on the paint used and the quality of the Fiber Cement siding surface.

 Why Single Application Paints Are Important

 There are many good reasons why a commercial contractor or painter will opt for a high-end single-application paint to apply to your home’s exterior.
 Contrary to some opinions, it’s NOT to drive up the price and spend more of your hard-earned money.
 There is a measurable difference in the quality of lower-end “contractor paint” and the higher-end paints used in residential finishes.
-Higher-end paint is superior by nearly every measure as long as it’s applied correctly to a properly prepared surface.
+Superior by every measure, high-end paint easily pays for itself, when applied correctly to a properly prepared surface.
 HES uses only the best Sherwin-Williams Paint on its projects.
 Why?
 First and foremost is time.

 Preparation and Painting Time is Expensive

-A tremendous amount of preparation and planning goes into getting the surfaces to be painted ready to be painted.
+Preparing surfaces for fresh paint or repainting requires tremendous effort and planning.
 This prep work is sometimes tedious but critically important to the result.
 In the greater Houston area, time is of the essence due to environmental reasons.
 Frequently, we must slot the painting stage between extremely hot or wet weather.
 These windows can be relatively narrow, so we aim for quality.

 Better Paint Means More Predictable Results

-Higher-end finishes are engineered to behave optimally in less-than-perfect conditions.
+Higher-end finishes behave optimally in less-than-perfect conditions.
 Good paint is flexible within certain known limits.
 Flexibility is essential to exterior contractors who must deal with any uncertainties daily on the job site.
-Weather conditions require flexibility, as does the mix of material surfaces to be painted.
+Weather conditions require flexibility, as does the mix of material surfaces.
 As much as we’d prefer to fire up the sprayers at precisely 75-80 degrees F on windless and rain-free days, that seldom happens.
 We can plan until we’re blue in the face, but Mother Nature has other plans, and we must be able to accommodate her.

 Excellent Paint Properly Applied Means Consistent, Beautiful Results